TobiasKellner/dbHelpeR/README.md

 ## 📄 License

-SQLHelper is released under the MIT License, ensuring that it remains free and open for everyone to use.
+`dbHelpeR` is released under the MIT License, ensuring that it remains free and open for everyone to use.
 See the [LICENSE](LICENSE) file for more details.